jpgcode/gulp-starterkit/README.md

 # Gulp Starter Kit

-> A project from scratch with Gulp for Front End projects.
+> A web front end project from scratch with Gulp and other awesome technologies!

 ## Features